-- When you know you need a closet experience because no one else can help you in your time of need.
-It will be a necessity to talk to God alone and shut the door by shutting the world out! - o Get alone: undisturbed and unheard by men. - Get alone: unobserved; out of everyone's sight. - Get alone: unheard, concentrating and meditating to allow God the freedom to work in your heart.
+- When you know you need the power of the Holy Spirit to help you pray. - When you know no one else can help you in your time of need.
+It will be a necessity to talk to God alone and shut the door by shutting the world out! - Get alone: undisturbed and unheard by men. - Get alone: unobserved; out of everyone's sight. - Get alone: unheard, concentrating and meditating to allow God the freedom to work in your heart.

-6:6b ...pray to thy Father which is in secret; - The reason the believer prays in his private closet is because God is in secret.
+6:6b ...pray to thy Father which is in secret; - The reason the believer prays in his private closet is because:

-- God is in secret; therefore, a person can meet God only in secret, even in the midst of a worshipping crowd.
-A person must concentrate and focus his attention upon God who is unseen.
-There must be a secret heart-to-heart meeting and communion if a person wishes to pray sincerely and truly share with God. - God is in secret; therefore, He is not interested in show, but in substance.
-Show is before men and substance is found in the secret, quiet, meditative place.
-The believer pours out his heart and receives his greatest encouragement and strength in the secret place of the Most High, not in the public places of mere man.
-Remember, everything you need; the wisdom you need, can come from the private prayerful and quiet meditative moments with God.
-It is not all the time in public prayers before people.
+- A person can meet God only in secret, even in the midst of a worshipping crowd.
+There must be a secret heart-to-heart meeting and communion if a person wishes to pray sincerely and truly share with God. - He is not interested in show, but in substance.
+Show is before men and substance is found in the secret, quiet, meditative place of the Most High.
+The believer pours out his heart and receives his greatest encouragement and strength in the secret place.
+Everything you need; the wisdom you need www.pitwm.net/pitwm-versebyverse.html can come from the private prayerful and quiet meditative moments with God.